-While sitting at home with a candle and a blanket could conjure an almost romantic image, have you considered what power blackouts could mean for – and do to - your business?
+While sitting at home with a candle and a blanket could conjure an almost romantic image, have you considered what an unlikely, but still possible, power blackout could mean for – and do to - your business?

 Reliance on electricity

 Look on your desk – how many electrical devices do you see?
 In the office, how is electricity used at desks?
 In the canteen?
 To get in and out of the building?
 And, how reliant are you on electricity to manufacture your product, or provide your service?

 In an ever more technical world, we rely on electricity for almost everything – from communicating to manufacturing, making payments to opening doors, but we’re fortunate to live in a world where it is readily available and protected.
 Right?